Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 ## Examples

 Please look to the tests folder for examples of how to use this extension, it is quite comprehensive.

+## Running the Tests

+The tests require a fully complied version of PHPUnit.
+Using PEAR you can initiate the following command:

+	sudo pear install --force --alldeps phpunit/PHPUnit && pear install phpunit/dbUnit &&
+	pear install phpunit/PHPUnit_Story &&
+	pear install phpunit/PHPUnit_Selenium

+After that you can just tell PHPUnit to run all tests within the `tests/` folder with no real order.